emagar/elecRetrns/README.md

 -   *nota* = notes.
 -   *fuente* = source.
 -   *ncand* = number of candidates running.
--   *dcoal* = dummy equal 1 if at least one major party candidate ran on a multi-party pre-electoral coalition, 0 otherwise.
+-   *dcoal* = dummy equal 1 if at least one candidate ran on a multi-party pre-electoral coalition, 0 otherwise.
+-   *ncoal* = number of candidates who ran on multi-party pre-electoral coalitions.
 -   *coalpan*, *coalpri*, *coalprd* = members of major-party coalitions ('no' indidates no coalition).
 -   *imputacion*, *distpan*, *distpri*, *distprd* = when some parties coelesced in such way that only their pooled vote was reported, an attempt is made to infer how many votes each coalition member contributed to team.
 Variable *imputacion* lists what earlier election was used for this purpose ('no' if none carried); *dist* variables report the share of the coalition total attributable to PAN, PRI, and PRD, respectively.
 See [this](https://github.com/emagar/replicationMaterial/blob/master/gubCoat/onlineAppendix.pdf) for details.
 -   *seyr*, *semo* = year of the previous/concurrent senatorial election.